Wisp Herpes medications surrounded by colorful abstract shapes on a two-toned blue background

 Please keep in mind that episodic treatment does not reduce your risk of having herpes outbreaks or passing on herpes to your sexual partner(s).
 Episodic treatment, if started immediately upon noticing the initial signs of an outbreak can reduce the duration and/or intensity of the outbreak.
 The initial signs of an outbreak are pain, burning, itching in the genital area, anus, buttocks, or thighs prior to the appearance of ulcers or blisters.
 Please read the information in the following links for further information:

-*Initial outbreak: This initial outbreak is the most severe and can last up to 14 days.
+*Initial outbreak: This initial outbreak is usually the most severe and can last up to 14 days.
 Treatment can help with symptomatic relief and to shorten the duration of the outbreak.
 If this is your first outbreak you are to take 1/2 Tablet 3 times each day (morning, afternoon & evening) for 10 days.

 Refills